-Our named executive officers and other members of our management team participate in management incentive bonus programs, the most current of which is more fully described in Proposal Three above.
-The foundation of grants made under our previous bonus programs was achievement by our Company of consolidated revenues.
-In 2013 and 2012, the bonus earned pursuant to the bonus programs was a function of a percentage of bonus earned, or PBE, based on achieving annual revenue targets, the executive's annual base salary, and a designated bonus target percent, or BTP.
-The annual bonus is determined by multiplying the annual base compensation by the designated BTP, multiplied by the PBE.
-In 2013, Messrs.
-Jenkins, Howell and Alpern earned bonuses under the 2013 bonus program of \$375,227, \$140,000, and \$105,000, respectively, based on achieving our annual revenue target, and BTPs of 70% each.
-In 2012, Messrs.
-Jenkins, Howell and Alpern earned bonuses under the 2012 bonus program of \$357,359, \$112,730, and \$91,402, respectively, based on achieving our annual revenue target, and BTPs of 100%, 50%, and 50%, respectively.
+Our named executive officers and other members of our management team participate in our management incentive bonus programs.
+The foundation of grants made under these programs is the achievement by our Company of consolidated revenues.
+In 2016, the bonus earned pursuant to the bonus program then in place was a function of a percentage of bonus earned, or PBE (based on achieving annual revenue targets), multiplied by the target bonus amount, or TBA (the executive's annual base salary, multiplied by a designated bonus target percent, or BTP).
+Participants could elect to receive half of their TBA in PRSUs, a percentage of which would vest upon the achievement of annual revenue goals and non-GAAP net income (loss) goals during the period of January 1, 2016 to December 31, 2016.
+In 2016, Messrs.
+Jenkins and August made the PRSU election and were granted 9,385 and 7,671 PRSUs respectively, of which 8,835 and 7,222 vested.
+Messrs.
+Jenkins and August also earned cash bonuses in 2016 of \$278,154 and \$227,366, respectively, based on the annual revenue target achieved, and BTPs of 100% each.
+Mr. Laborde, who did not make the PRSU election, earned a cash bonus of \$112,977, based on the annual revenue target achieved and a BTP of 75%.
+Mr. Laborde's bonus was prorated for his four months of service in 2016.
+Mr. Story did not earn a bonus under the program.